talk-to/Chocolate/README.md

 Chocolate consists of three modules:

-1. Foundation Additions - Categories on the Foundation classes.
+1. [Foundation Additions][FoundationAdditions] - Categories on the Foundation classes.
 These are intended to be useful for all Objective C code.

-2. Core Data Additions - Categories on Core Data classes.
+2. [Core Data Additions][CoreDataAdditions] - Categories on Core Data classes.

-3. Testing Additions - Categories on Foundation classes that provide functionality useful when writing Unit Tests.
+3. [Testing Additions][TestingAdditions] - Categories on Foundation classes that provide functionality useful when writing Unit Tests.
 These are not intended to be linked in the actual Application code.